Privacy and Cookies Policy

 11. HOW CAN YOU CONTACT LABOR LAW PLUS?

 If you have any questions in relation to this Policy please contact us at:

 Labor Law Plus

 42 Brook Street

 London W1K 5DB

-All email messages sent to and from LLP may be monitored to ensure compliance with our policies and applicable rules and to run our business in a professional manner.
+All email messages sent to and from Labor Law Plus may be monitored to ensure compliance with our policies and applicable rules and to run our business in a professional manner.